n0shake/blog/content/blog/eb5/eb5.md

 - EB-5 investment has similarities with P.E. / VC firms; these firms back a project by taking a look at the idea, execution history, and use their knowledge of the industry.
 They know it’s a big, risky proposition, and eventually it comes down to: do the people behind the project have a good track record?
 You should meet the folks behind the regional centers multiple times, examine their business plans with a Wealth Manager, do your due diligence and learn more about their business and come up with an assessment.
 Always **pay** one of these wealth managers.

-- Few popular project bets:
-    - Elder Care Facilities in rural Florida
+- Few popular project bets include elder Care Facilities in rural Florida, resorts and condominiums in metro cities.
-    - Resorts
-    - Condominiums in metro cities

 - The elder care facility for e.g., is based on a federal program which incentivizes completing the construction.
 Since the elder care facility will be built in a rural area, the investment will be lesser (as compared to a commercial project) and you’ll enjoy quicker I-526 processing time.
 On the flip side, there are commercial projects in California that’ll give you a 1% return on the top of the money you invest.
 You need to deeply understand why they’re giving a return vs. other developers who are not.
 There are thousands of registered regional centers - many with a few projects under their belt, some with none.